terry212/WK14/Walkthrough.md

 After declaring what is required then a port is configured and the database will need to be required of the models.
 This will sync your database which you will configure in the models folder.
 The next step is to create an express app and configure middleware needed for authentication such as express.json() which is a built-in middleware function in express that parses incoming requests with JSON payloads.
 In this project, the middleware handles parsing and handles static files.
 Next, we will need to manage the login status of the user where will utilize passport and sessions.
 Based on the express app we will also need to require the routes.
-Lastly, spin up the server using sequilize and syncing the database.
+Lastly, spin up the server using sequelize and syncing the database.

 Folders: